 Starring: Liu Yifei, Donnie Yen, Jet Li, Utkarsh Ambudkar, Ron Yuan, Chum Ehelepola, Boson An, Yoson An

-God is a woman according to Disney star Ariana Grande, but so is the Devil.
-Well, at least that’s what Disney’s been telling us since their 1961 animation with their not-so-subtly named fur-obsessed villain, Cruella De Vil.
-If she doesn’t scare you no evil thing will….
+God is a Woman according to Disney star Ariana Grande, but so is the Devil.
+Well, at least that’s what Disney’s been telling us since its 1961 animation with the not-so-subtly named fur-obsessed villain, Cruella De Vil.
+If she doesn’t scare you no evil thing will…

 But things might be about to change.
-In their new live-action film Cruella, we’ll hear the story of how the iconic character became the woman she is.
+In Disney’s upcoming live-action film Cruella, we’ll hear the story of how the iconic character became the woman she is.
 Expect a tragic backstory that’s more sympathetic towards Ms De Vil – and (arguably) an equally tragic fashion backstory… did you know that Cruella went through a punk phase in the 80s?

 After thirty years confined to animation, Ariel can finally become part of our world in this live-action remake of The Little Mermaid.
 Halle Bailey, one half of the US R&B duo Chloe x Halle, will make history in the lead role, becoming the first person of colour to play a Disney princess who was white in the original animated film.

-Starring: Halle Bailey, Jacob Tremblay, Awkwafina, Melissa McCarthy
+Starring: Halle Bailey, Jonah Hauer-King, Jacob Tremblay, Awkwafina, Melissa McCarthy

 The Sword in the Stone – release date TBC